URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Accessibility and usage

 \subsection{Access to networks}

-We include only six traffic networks and associated demand data (Gretz-Armainvilliers, Ingolstadt, Nangis, Nemours, Provins, Saint-Arnoult) in \our{}'s GitHub repository for the sake of saving the repository space.
+We include only six traffic networks and associated demand data (Gretz-Armainvilliers, Ingolstadt, Nangis, Nemours, Provins, Saint-Arnoult) in \our{}'s GitHub repository for code mobility.
 Users who wish to utilize the entire \our{} network and demand library can (1) download corresponding network folders from \our{}'s Kaggle data repository, (2) place the network folder in the \texttt{networks/} directory, (3) use via the \texttt{--net} flag as described above.